 Right of Access.
 Purchaser and Purchaser’s representatives and Purchaser’s lenders and investors and their respective representatives shall have the right from time to time to access the Property for inspection.
-Purchaser understands and agrees that any access to the Property shall occur during normal business hours after reasonable prior notice to Seller and shall be conducted so as not to interfere unreasonably with the use of the Property by Seller or any tenants under the Leases.
+Purchaser understands and agrees that any access to the Property shall occur during normal business hours after reasonable prior notice to Seller, for a reasonable number of inspections, and shall be conducted so as not to interfere unreasonably with the use of the Property by Seller or any tenants under the Leases.
 Purchaser acknowledges that Purchaser’s right of access is provided only as an accommodation and does not provide a basis for any right to terminate this Agreement or to extend the Closing.
 Purchaser and Purchaser’s representatives shall not be permitted to take soil or ground water samples or to conduct borings of the Property or drilling in or on the Property, or any other invasive testing, in connection with the preparation of an environmental audit or in connection with any other inspection of the Property without the prior written consent of Seller, which consent shall not be unreasonably withheld, conditioned or delayed (and, if such reasonable consent is given, Purchaser shall be obligated to pay to Seller promptly upon written demand the cost of repairing and restoring any borings or holes created or any other damage as aforesaid).
 Seller reserves the right to have a representative present during any such access.
 Purchaser agrees to indemnify, defend and hold harmless Seller, its shareholders, directors, officers, employees and agents from and against any claim for liabilities, losses, costs, expenses (including reasonable attorneys’ fees), damages or injuries arising out of or resulting from any damage to the Property or any personal injury resulting from the entry upon the Property by Purchaser or its representatives (except for any claim resulting from (i) Seller’s gross negligence or willful misconduct and (ii) any existing conditions on the Property).
 Such obligation to indemnify and hold harmless Seller and said persons shall survive Closing or earlier termination of this Agreement.
 Prior to entering the Property for purposes of inspection, Purchaser shall provide to Seller proof of valid commercial general liability insurance, including contractual liability covering the indemnities specified herein, with a combined single limit of not less than Three Million and No/100 Dollars ($3,000,000.00).
 The policy shall be endorsed to name Seller and its designees as “additional insureds”.

 [Signature Page Follows]